 Swan & Heron stages

-These stages operated alternately so you were able to see all of every band if you wish.
+These stages will operate alternately so you will be able to see all of every band if you wish.

-Both stages, and the bar, were housed within one marquee to protect you from the weather.
+Both stages, and the bar, are housed within one marquee to protect you from the weather.

 Genius The Fool

 Genius The Fool started out featuring Barry Cassells (drums), Paul Teasdale (bass) and Mark Rowen (guitars) - all former members of either York based band 'Stolen Earth' or ex-Mostly Autumn offshoot band 'Breathing Space'.... or both!!
-2022 saw seismic changes with the introduction of new keyboard player Phil Rushfirth, bass player James Peck, and backing vocalist Rosie Axon.
+2022 saw seismic changes, with the current line-up including keyboard player Phil Rushfirth, bass player Chris Hiscocks, lead guitar from Jonathan Axon and backing vocalist Rosie Axon.
 But the biggest change is the recruitment of a new lead singer to replace Lisa Box.
-These were mighty shoes to fill, but they believe they've done it and cannot wait for you to see and hear their latest recruit.
+These were mighty shoes to fill, but they believe they've done it with the addition of Emma Caplan.